durbachakraborty103/Task-Management-System/README.md

 *(2pm-3pm):Completed database migration to establish user-task relationships.
 Successfully tested the model association, confirming users can now own and manage private task lists.

-Fixed critical authentication class errors and implemented secure ownership linking between users and their tasks.
+*(5pm-6pm):Fixed critical authentication class errors and implemented secure ownership linking between users and their tasks.

+TUESDAY (09.09.25):
+DAILY REPORT:
+Focused on the TaskController store method.
+Debugged initial syntax errors.
+Still working to resolve the "undefined method 'id'" error for user authentication.
+Researching the correct approach to link tasks to users.
+Will continue troubleshooting this specific issue in the next session.

+WEDNESDAY (10.09.25):
+*(10am-11am):
+Today I studied the error handling section from the Laravel documentation.
+I went through how exceptions are handled, the role of the App\Exceptions\Handler class, and the use of logging and reporting methods for debugging.

+*(2pm-3pm):Installed Laravel Breeze authentication system.
+Fixed mass assignment error by adding $fillable to User model.
+Tested successful user registration, login, and logout flows.
+Verified database structure with user_id foreign key in place.
+All authentication scaffolding is now functional.
+Ready for tomorrow's task: securing TaskController to implement user-specific authorization and data isolation.

 *(5pm-6pm):
 Focused on Laravel's Authorization system.
 Learned to use Policies for clean, scalable user permissions.
 Studied how to organize model-specific rules (like update/delete tasks) securely.
 Understood the official method to replace manual checks with structured authorization, ensuring robust security and maintainable code.
 Ready to implement professional-grade access control.